 What is the Evidence for the AIP Diet?

-Similarly, another 2019 study found that IBS symptoms were reduced after implementing AIP, but there were only 15 participants — the authors once again recommended a wider spread study to see if the results are repeatable on a larger scale.
+Similarly, another 2019 study found that IBS symptoms were reduced after implementing an AIP meal plan, but there were only 15 participants — the authors once again recommended a wider spread study to see if the results are repeatable on a larger scale.

 What does this mean for you?

-Just because AIP is super restrictive doesn't mean you can't eat well.
-We've made an easy 7-day meal plan for you that's specifically based on the elimination phase.
+Just because an AIP diet is super restrictive doesn't mean you can't eat well.
+We've made an easy 7-day autoimmune diet plan for you that's specifically based on the elimination phase.